An Overview of Penang, Malaysia Property Investment: why is it suitable place to live or to invest? what are the new economic developments?

 - “Top 31 BPO locations in the future” by KPMG

 - 1st among 8 of “the world’s culinary hotspots” by Lonely Planet

 Among the 13 states in Malaysia, Penang is the only state with a Chinese ethnic majority.
 60% of the population on Penang Island is of Chinese descent, such that Cantonese, Mandarin, other Chinese dialects and English are used in everyday life, which spares Hong Kong people the difficulty of living in a place where language barriers exist.

 Penang was a former British crown colony from 1867 to 1945.
 The state capital city, George Town, is listed as a UNESCO World Cultural Heritage Site for preserving beautiful heritage buildings – many have even claimed it to be reminiscent of old Hong Kong.
-It upholds a commonwealth legal system, where English documentation is used for business dealings.
+It upholds an international common law legal system, where English documentation is used for business dealings.

 Similar to Hong Kong Island’s relationship with Kowloon, Penang comprises of “Penang Island” and “Seberang Perai” on the Malay Peninsula.
 Penang Island is mountainous with limited developable land – this coupled with the high demand for properties makes for resilient property prices.
 Where Hong Kong has Victoria Peak with an elevation of 552m accessible via the Peak Tram, Penang has Penang Hill perched 833m above sea level reachable by taking a short ride on the Penang Hill Railway.
 Lovers of outdoor activities will definitely enjoy exploring the plentiful hiking trails.